riraccuia/pig/README.md

 * Congestion control with WRED (Weighted Random Early Detection)
 * Stream multiplexing (for streamed protocols)
 * Configurable via command line flags or TOML configuration file
+* MTLS and JWT-based authentication for secure client-server connections

 _*Windows support is implemented but not at all tested at this time_